 As it is already known, some of the spectral lines of many Oe and Be stars present Discrete Absorption Components (DACs) which, due to their profiles' width, as well as the values of the radial velocities, create a complicated profile of the main spectral lines (Bates & Halliwell, 1986).
-The DACs are not unknown absorption spectral lines, but spectral lines of the same ion and the same wavelength as a main spectral line, shifted at different $\Delta\lambda$, as they are created at different density regions which rotate and move radially with different velocity (Danezis et al. 2003a).
+The DACs are not unknown absorption spectral lines, but spectral lines of the same ion and the same wavelength as a main spectral line, shifted at different $\Delta \lambda$, as they are created at different density regions which rotate and move radially with different velocity (Danezis et al. 2003a)

+velocity (Danezis et al. 2003a).
 However, if the regions that give rise to such lines rotate with large velocities and move radially with small velocities, the produced lines have large widths and small shifts.
 As a result they are blended among themselves as well as with the main spectral line and thus they are not discrete.
 In such a case the name Discrete Absorption Component is inappropriate and we use only the name Satellite Absorption Component (SACs).
-In this poster paper we detect the presence of Satellite Absorption Components (SACs) which accompany the C IV resonance lines in the spectra of 20 Oe stars of different spectral subtypes, taken with I.U.E.
+In this poster paper we detect the presence of Satellite Absorption Components (SACs) which accompany the C IV resonance lines in the spectra of 20 Oe stars of different spectral resonance lines in the spectra of 20 Oc stars of different spectral subtypes, taken with LUE.
 The existence of SACs results to the peculiar profiles of the C IV lines.
 Using the method proposed by Danezis et al. (2003, 2005) we found that the C IV resonance lines consist of one to five SACs.
-We calculate the values of the apparent rotational and radial velocities, the Gaussian standard deviation of the random motions of the ions, the random velocities of these motions, as well as the optical depth, the column density, the Full Width at Half Maximum (FWHM), the absorbed and the emitted energy of the independent regions of matter which produce the main and the satellites components of the studied spectral lines.
+We calculate the values of the apparent rotational and radial velocities, the Gaussian standard deviation of the rotational and radial velocities, the Gaussian standard or interest energy random motions of the ions, the random velocities of these motions, as well as the optical depth, the column density, the Full Width at Half Maximum (FWHM), the absorbed and the emitted energy of the independent regions of matter which produce the main and the satellites components of the studied spectral lines.
 We present the variations of some of these physical parameters as a function of the spectral subtype.
-We point out that the new and important aspect of our study is the calculation of the above parameters and their variations as a function of spectral subtype, using the DACs/SACs theory.
+We point out that the new and important aspect of our study is the calculation of the above parameters and their variations as a function of spectral subtype, using the DACs/SACs theory